BigRedT/nn_pred_surf/README.md

 # Example

-The following result compares the effect of different activations - `sigmoid`, `tanh`, `relu`, and `elu`, on learning 4 different decision functions.
+The following result compares the effect of commonly used activations on learning 4 different decision functions.
 ![effect_of_activations](./images/effect_of_activations.png)

 # Dependencies